 Customer Satisfaction: The program receives ongoing positive feedback from providers and caregivers.
 Caregivers have expressed high levels of satisfaction with the program related to quality and staff courtesy.
-Since 2012, the COACH program has maintained a 100 percent satisfaction rate among 282 caregivers demonstrated in a satisfaction survey.
+It has demonstrated ability to improve dementia care at home, delay long-term care facility placement,6 reduce caregiver burden, and improve safety at home.5 COACH exceeds all national dementia performance measures.9

-Return on Investment: At the Durham VAMC, the COACH program was able to convert more than 50 percent of the Veterans enrolled in the program to a higher resource allocation category due to their complexity in care.
+Return on Investment: At the Durham VAMC, the COACH program converted more than 50% of the Veterans enrolled in the program to a higher resource allocation category because of their complexity in care.
 By increasing VERA allocations, the program increased funding to support the COACH program.

-Operational Feasibility: The Durham VAMC was successful in implementing the COACH program with support of primary care providers and facility leadership.
-During the first years of the COACH program, the team developed strong policies and procedures and developed critical partnerships that ensured the success of the program.
+Operational Feasibility: The Durham VAMC implemented the COACH program with support of primary care providers and facility leadership.
+During the first years of the COACH program, the team developed strong policies as well as procedures as well as critical partnerships that ensured the program's success.

-Strong Partnerships and/or Working Relationships: The program serves as a valuable resource to primary care providers and other clinicians in managing Veterans with dementia.
-The COACH program partnered with recreational therapy programs to offer simultaneous therapy groups for Veterans with dementia while their caregivers attend a caregiver support group.
-The COACH program also partnered with local community centers to use their facilities for monthly caregiver support groups.
+Strong Partnerships and/or Working Relationship:

+The program serves as a valuable resource to primary care providers and other clinicians in managing Veterans with dementia.
+The COACH program partnered with recreational therapy programs to offer simultaneous therapy groups for Veterans with dementia while their caregivers attend a support group.
+The COACH program also partnered with community centers to use their facilities for monthly caregiver support groups.